broadinstitute/adapt/README.md

 ADAPT outputs a file, `guides.0.tsv`, that contains the best 5 design options (`--best-n-targets 5`) as measured by ADAPT's default objective function.
 See [Output](#output) above for a description of this file.

-This example randomly selects 50 sequences (`--sample-seqs 50`) prior to design to speed the runtime in this example; the command should take about 20 minutes to run in full.
+This example randomly selects 50 sequences (`--sample-seqs 50`) prior to design to speed the runtime in this example; the command should take about 10 minutes to run in full.
 Using `--verbose` provides detailed output and is usually recommended, but the output can be extensive.

 Note that this example does not enforce specificity.

-To find minimal guide sets, use `--obj minimize-guides` instead and set `-gm` and `-gp`.
+To instead find minimal guide sets, use `--obj minimize-guides` instead of `--obj maximize-activity` and set `-gm` and `-gp`.
-With this objective, Cas13a guides are determined to detect a sequence if they (i) satisfy the number of mismatches specified with `-gm` and (ii) are predicted by the model to be highly active in detecting the sequence; `-gm` can be sufficiently high to rely entirely on the predictive model.
+With that alternative objective, Cas13a guides are determined to detect a sequence if they (i) satisfy the number of mismatches specified with `-gm` and (ii) are predicted by the model to be highly active in detecting the sequence; `-gm` can be sufficiently high to rely entirely on the predictive model.
 The output guides will detect a desired fraction of all genomes, as specified by `-gp`.

 # Support and contributing